Public transport in Otago: Dunedin bus routes

+Fares

+Fares in Dunedin and Queenstown are paid with either cash or a fare card called the Bee Card.
+In both cities, cash fares are more expensive than Bee; $4 in Queenstown and $3 in Dunedin.
+Additionally, fare concessions (reduced fare prices) only apply to Bee cards.
+All fares in both cities are flat fares, and transfers are free.

+Bee cards were introduced to Otago buses in September 2020, and to Queenstown Ferries in 26 October 2022 following other regional councils who agreed to use it.
+Bee ended zone-based fares in Dunedin, after consultations with the public.
+Queenstown already had flat fares before Bee.

+Prior to the Bee Card, Dunedin used GoCards for fare payment.

+In the future, the National Ticketing Solution is supposed to replace the Bee card in Otago by 2026, as well as all other fare cards in New Zealand.

 Organising bus routes in Dunedin

 Dunedin's bus network is designed and managed by the Otago Regional Council.
 Fares are levied to cover about half of operating cost with the balance subsidised by Otago Regional Council ratepayers (about a quarter) and New Zealand Transport Agency (the remaining quarter; funded by fuel tax and road user charges).
 Buses use the individual companies' livery with Otago Regional Council stickers added.
 Until 2015, all services operated under the brand Gobus; this ended when a bus company with a similar name began serving the city.
 The regional council intends to introduce a new brand Orbus to the network Safety standards are regulated by the NZ Transport Agency (NZTA).
 The Dunedin City Council has no administrative role other than as provider of the road infrastructure (with the exception of State Highways, for which NZTA is the provider), street furniture such as signs and seats and regulation of parking at bus stops.
 However, the city council is involved in discussions with the regional council over taking over the management of public transport.